ShaneBeee/EmployeeTimesheet/README.md

 # Employee Timesheet

-A personal desktop application for self-employed professionals to track work hours, log kilometrage, manage expenses, and generate invoices — all in one place.
+A personal desktop application for self-employed professionals to track work hours, log kilometrage, manage expenses, generate invoices, and prepare CRA-ready tax documentation — all in one place.

 Built specifically for use at Century 21 Amos Realty in the South Okanagan, BC.